gyakoo/spooky/README.txt

 =====
 * Microsoft Visual Studio 2015 Community Edition
 * C++ / DirectX11 / DirectXTK (I started from scratch using the DX Sample)
-* The code does not use any lib or code from any other library, all was created from scratch
+* The code does not use any lib or code from any other library
 * GraphicsGale + Paint.net for sprites
 * https://twistedwave.com/online/# for sound editing